kohesive/elasticsearch-data-import-handler/README.md

 ```

 You will see that the JDBC source is provided, which must include the JDBC driver for the database, connection information,
-and a mapping from the original DB table name `sourceTable` to the temporary table that will be used in future queries
+and a mapping from the original `sourceTable` database table to the temporary table `sparkTable` that will be used in
-`sparkTable`.
+later SQL queries.
 The name `sparkTable` is used because this system runs an embedded Apache Spark, and is creating Spark SQL
 tables from the configuration.

-Since this runs in Apache Spark, there might be additional options you wish to set when
+Since this process runs in Apache Spark, there might be additional options you wish to set when
 the data is loaded.
 For advanced users who know what these are, you can add `settings` map at the the `jdbc` connection
-level to apply to all tables within that connection, or at the per-table level of the configuration.
+level to apply to all tables within that connection, or at the per-`tables` level of the configuration to apply to only
+one table.

-The import steps are a collection of target Elasticsearch clusters and one or more SQL statements for each.
+The `importSteps` are a collection of target Elasticsearch clusters and one or more SQL statements for each.
 Each statement
 must have a unique `id` so that state can be tracked, changing or removing the `id` will result in a full data load running
 for a given query.

 Notice that the SQL statement includes the use of the `{lastRun}` and `{thisRun}` macros.
 These will substitute the current
-date/time (at granularity of SECONDS, and the local time zone of the data import process) into the SQL as a SQL Date formated
+date/time into the SQL as a SQL Date formated string.
+The granularity is SECONDS, and the local time zone of the data
-string.
-So be sure to put the dates inside quotes.
+import processor is used.
+Also, be sure to put the date macros inside quotes.

-The `type` field is the target type within `indexName` for the documents.
-You can use either the literal type name, or
+The `type` field is the target type within the Elasticsearch `indexName` for the documents.
+You can use either the
-include a macro of `{fieldName}` where `fieldName` is one of the fields in the SQL result set.
+literal type name, or include a macro of `{fieldName}` where `fieldName` is one of the fields in the SQL result set.

-The `settings` object for Elasticsearch are important, and the most common basic settings you may wish to set at either
+The `settings` object for Elasticsearch are important, and the most common basic settings you may wish to set (at either
-the connection or statement level are:
+the connection or statement level) are:

 |Setting|Description|
 |-------|-----------|